Optimism and Pessimism in Strategic Interactions under Ignorance: Introduction

 By focusing on games under ignorance, any strategic analysis immediately runs into a conceptual issue.
 Whereas there is general agreement on the notion of rationality---whenever explicitly posited---that should be employed in the analysis of `standard' games,\footnote{That is, games where players have cardinal utilities and have beliefs in the form of probability measures.} namely, that of Bayesian rationality as subjective expected utility maximization, the same cannot be stated regarding games under ignorance---as ordinal games.
 We bypass this conceptual issue by focusing on two classic decision criteria under ignorance, namely, $\max \max$ and $\max \min$, building on their decision-theoretic foundation going back to \cite{Wald_1950}, \cite{Milnor_1954}, and \cite{Arrow_Hurwicz_1977}.\footnote{The $\max \min$ decision criterion goes back to \citet[Chapter 1.4.2, p.18]{Wald_1950}.
-The $\max \max$ criterion can be obtained by replacing the convexity axiom in \cite{Milnor_1954} with a concavity axiom.} As a matter of fact, these decision criteria are the very reason behind our choice of calling our players ``tropical'', in light of what is known as tropical algebra, which studies the algebraic properties of structures where $\max$ and $\min$ are possible operators.\footnote{The \emph{exotic} name of this branch of algebra was chosen by French mathematicians to honor Imre Simon, the first---Hungarian-Brazilian---mathematician who worked extensively on the topic.
-See \cite{Speyer_Sturmfels_2009} and \Sref{foot:tropical_algebra}.} Thus, informally, a tropical player---with her rather coarse beliefs---can have the following different attitudes concerning her play: \begin{itemize} \item she can be \emph{optimistic}, in which case she is going to assume that, for every action of hers, her opponents choose their actions (from the actions she contemplates as possible), to \emph{maximize} her utility and---consequently---she is going to choose the action that gives her the highest utility accordingly (hence, proceeding according to the $\max \max$ criterion);
+The $\max \max$ criterion can be obtained by replacing the convexity axiom in \cite{Milnor_1954} with a concavity axiom.} Thus, informally, an ignorant player---with her rather coarse beliefs---can have the following different attitudes concerning her play: \begin{itemize} \item she can be \emph{optimistic}, in which case she is going to assume that, for every action of hers, her opponents choose their actions (from the actions she contemplates as possible), to \emph{maximize} her utility and---consequently---she is going to choose the action that gives her the highest utility accordingly (hence, proceeding according to the $\max \max$ criterion);

 \item she can be \emph{pessimistic}, in which case she is going to assume that, for every action of hers, her opponents choose their actions (from the actions she contemplates as possible), to \emph{minimize} her utility and---consequently---she is going to choose the action that gives her the highest utility accordingly (thus, proceeding according to the $\max \min$ criterion). \end{itemize}